learn-co-curriculum/phase-3-hashketball/README.md

 The first method you will define is called `game_hash`.
 This method contains and returns a hash nested in the following manner:

-* The top level of the has has two keys: `:home`, for the home team, and `:away`, for the away team.
+* The top level of the hash has two keys: `:home`, for the home team, and `:away`, for the away team.
 * The values of the `:home` and `:away` keys are hashes.
 These hashes have the following keys:
   * `:team_name`
   * `:colors`
   * `:players`
 * The `:team_name` key points to a string of the team name.
 * The `:colors` key points to an array of strings that are that team's colors.
-  * The `:players` key points to a hash of player stats.
-The keys of the `:players` hash are listed below.
-The values for each player's stats can be found in the table below.
+* The `:players` key points to a hash of players whose names (as strings) are the keys to a hash containing their stats.
+The values for each player's names and their stats can be found in the table below.
+The stats keys should be formatted like this:
     * `:player_name`
     * `:number`
     * `:shoe`